muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 * Protocols

    The following protocols are suggested for communication between the components of the anomaly detection system:

-o NETCONF/RESTCONF: For configuring and managing network devices and retrieving operational data, as defined in RFC 6241 and RFC 8040.
+   * NETCONF/RESTCONF: For configuring and managing network devices and retrieving operational data, as defined in RFC 6241 and RFC 8040.

-o gRPC/HTTP2: For high-performance communication between the analysis layer and other components, leveraging HTTP/2 (RFC 7540) for efficient data transfer.
+   * gRPC/HTTP2: For high-performance communication between the analysis layer and other components, leveraging HTTP/2 (RFC 7540) for efficient data transfer.

-o MQTT: For lightweight, publish-subscribe messaging between distributed components, particularly in IoT environments, as specified in RFC 7252 (CoAP) or MQTT 5.0 (OASIS Standard).
+   * MQTT: For lightweight, publish-subscribe messaging between distributed components, particularly in IoT environments, as specified in RFC 7252 (CoAP) or MQTT 5.0 (OASIS Standard).

    The choice of protocol should consider factors such as latency, bandwidth, and security requirements.

 * Data Models

    Data models for network anomaly detection should be designed to capture both the structure and semantics of network traffic data.
 The following models are recommended:

-o YANG Data Models: For representing network configuration and state data in a structured format, as defined in RFC 7950 and extended by RFC 8345 for network topologies.
+   * YANG Data Models: For representing network configuration and state data in a structured format, as defined in RFC 7950 and extended by RFC 8345 for network topologies.

-o JSON/XML Schemas: For defining the format of data exchanged between components via APIs, consistent with RFC 8259 (JSON) and RFC 7303 (XML).
+   * JSON/XML Schemas: For defining the format of data exchanged between components via APIs, consistent with RFC 8259 (JSON) and RFC 7303 (XML).

-o Feature Vectors: For representing the input data to AI models, which may include packet headers, flow statistics, and behavioral
+   * Feature Vectors: For representing the input data to AI models, which may include packet headers, flow statistics, and behavioral patterns.
-     patterns.
 These vectors should align with the IPFIX Information Model (RFC 7012) for flow data representation.

    These data models should be extensible to accommodate new types of network data and evolving AI techniques.

 * Alignment with IETF

    The development of AI-based network anomaly detection systems should align with existing IETF standards and working groups, such as:

-o NETMOD (Network Modeling): For leveraging YANG data models (RFC 7950, RFC 8345) and NETCONF/RESTCONF protocols (RFC 6241, RFC 8040).
+   * NETMOD (Network Modeling): For leveraging YANG data models (RFC 7950, RFC 8345) and NETCONF/RESTCONF protocols (RFC 6241, RFC 8040).

-o MILE (Managed Incident Lightweight Exchange, concluded): For standardizing the exchange of security incident information, as outlined in RFC 8329.
+   * MILE (Managed Incident Lightweight Exchange, concluded): For standardizing the exchange of security incident information, as outlined in RFC 8329.

-o DOTS (DDoS Open Threat Signaling ,concluded): For coordinating responses to distributed denial-of-service attacks, as defined in RFC 8811.
+   * DOTS (DDoS Open Threat Signaling ,concluded): For coordinating responses to distributed denial-of-service attacks, as defined in RFC 8811.

-o Awaiting to add more WGs, BGP-LS, PCE, etc.
+   * Awaiting to add more WGs, BGP-LS, PCE, etc.

    Collaboration with these groups ensures that the anomaly detection system integrates seamlessly with existing IETF frameworks and contributes to the broader goal of network security and management.

 ## Network Predictive Maintenance

    More to be added.

 ## Detection of Network Misconfiguration

    More to be added.

 ## Generate Node Configuration

    Generate node config with certain customer requirement (e.g., certain QOS, policy, ACL, tunnels, …)

    More to be added.

 ## Cognitive Search On Internal Operator Data

    The operation of IP and optical networks comprises a wide range of management, monitoring and optimization tasks, including equipment configuration (switches, routers, OTNs, etc.), implementation of network policies, fault detection, troubleshooting, and capacity planning.
 The execution of such tasks usually requires access,  comprehension and analysis of specific documentation containing information about network topologies, hardware inventory, vendor specifications, and pre-defined procedures.

    Given the capacity of LLMs to understand natural language, including technical jargon, and their ability to process large amounts of information in short times, they can be used to build useful tools that support the network operational work, by executing comprehensive cognitive searches through the different documentation available to the operational teams, providing fast and concrete answers to technical enquiries, and making the access to such information a more efficient and interactive process.

    To provision an LLM with such knowledge requires either a fine-tuning training job, that retrains an existing LLM, or the implementation of a RAG based architecture, where the information coming from the documentation is stored in a knowledge base and provided as context to the LLM.
 For this scenario, the RAG based approach has some specific advantages like lower computational cost, faster deployment, no need of retraining when the documentation is updated, and easier scalability.

    Therefore, it is often the default approach for this type of solutions.
 Next section provides an architectural overview of how a RAG based system can be implemented to provide cognitive  search for network operations.

 * Architecture

    In a RAG based architecture, a knowledge base is created by using an embedding model capable of splitting and transforming the content of different documents into numerical representations (vectors), and storing them in a data base, also known as Vector Data Base.
 The general process executed by the system every time a query is made by a user can be summarized in the following steps:

    1. Retrieval: The query made by the user is transformed by the embedding model and used to search and retrieve relevant information from the Vector Data Base.
    2. Augmentation: The information retrieved from the Vector Data Base is used to augment the query made by the user, adding context that might be unknown to the LLM.
    3. Generation: The augmented query is sent to the LLM, which then generates and answer in natural language that is finally delivered to the user.

 ~~~~